cognitive-works-consulting/Blog-posts/README.md

 # Blog posts
-Code files corresponding to blog posts
+Code files corresponding to blog posts.
+These are freely available to anyone interested under the MIT license.